 After you build out your presentation's content, it's a great idea to think about adding visual style.
 For this, you'll jump over to the Design tab, and click on one of the thumbnails for a theme.

-With just these three steps, you have the repeatable sequence of actions needed to build a presentation.
+With just these three steps, you've got the repeatable sequence of actions needed to build a presentation.

 With every creative app I've ever learned, there are always those insider tricks of the trade that you learn many months later.
 They make you wish that you had known them all along and think about the many hours you wasted on the learning curve.

-PowerPoint is no exception to this rule, and it's especially important that you can cut to the chase when you're rushing to prepare for your presentation.
+PowerPoint is no exception to this rule.
+It's especially important that you can cut to the chase when you're rushing to prepare for your presentation.

 The best way to save time on your presentation is to start with a pre-built PowerPoint theme.
 And you can find those on Envato Elements, which is an unlimited download service for creatives.